-Northern Ireland is fearful, as Boris Johnson threatens the E.U. over Brexit
+Fear in Northern Ireland, as Boris Johnson threatens the E.U. over Brexit

 Wilson said Johnson’s bill will make it easier for Northern Ireland to do business with Great Britain with less paperwork.

-Booth reported in London.
+Booth reported from London.